georgedeath/egreedy/README.md

   {synthetic,robot,pitzdaily}
                         Set of test problems to evaluate.
 ```
+Note that each test problem is evaluated approximately 250000 times for the 20 methods in the script.
+The synthetic functions and robot pushing problem have trivial computational cost but the Gaussian Processes need to be trained and corresponding acquisition function optimised for each function evaluation.
+The PitzDaily test problem, however, will take around 1 minute to evaluate, meaning that the total time spent evaluating the computational fluid dynamics solver is  approximately 160 days.
+Given that the optimisation runs are independent and embarrassingly parallel, we recommend the use of ``run_experiment.py`` in a batch setting across multiple cores/machines.

 ### Reproduction of figures and tables in the paper
 The [jupyter](https://jupyter.org) notebook [Non_results_figure_generation.ipynb](notebooks/New_fitness_functions_and_acquisition_functions.ipynb) contains the code to generate the following figures:
 - Figure 1: Showing an example Gaussian process model and its corresponding Pareto front and set.